ethereum/execution-spec-tests/docs/getting_started/debugging_t8n_tools.md

     --verify-fixtures
 ```

-will additionally run the `evm blocktest` command on every JSON fixture file and write the command output to the EVM dump directory:
+will additionally run the `evm blocktest` command on every JSON fixture file and write its output to the EVM dump directory:

 ```text
 📂 /tmp/evm-dump